Magica-Chen/gptp_multi_output/README.md

 2017/12/04

 Add gptp_sample.m file
+This file is to generate a sample from GP or TP with specificed row and column covariance and zero mean function.

+Add mv_gptp_sample.m file
 This file is to generate a sample from MV-GP or MV-TP with specificed row and column covariance and zero mean function.

 Reference: